ryanmcgrath/wrench-js/readme.md

     exclude: regexpOrFunction // An include filter (either a regexp or a function) });

-*NOTE:* If a RegExp is provided then then it will be matched against the filename.
+// Note: If a RegExp is provided then then it will be matched against the filename.
 If a function is
-        provided then the signature should be the following:
+//       provided then the signature should be the following:
-        `function(filename, dir) { return result; }`
+//       function(filename, dir) { return result; }

 // Read lines in from a file until you hit the end var f = new wrench.LineReader('x.txt');